rashidwassan/TryHackMe/Introduction to Cyber Security/DNS in Detail.md

 - `CNAME Reocord:` These records resolve to another domain name, for example, TryHackMe's online shop has the subdomain name store.tryhackme.com which returns a CNAME record shops.shopify.com.
 Another DNS request would then be made to shops.shopify.com to work out the IP address.
 - `MX Record:` These records resolve to the address of the servers that handle the email for the domain you are querying, for example an MX record response for tryhackme.com would look something like alt1.aspmx.l.google.com.
 - `TXT Record:` TXT records are free text fields where any text-based data can be stored.
 TXT records have multiple uses, but some common ones can be to list servers that have the authority to send an email on behalf of the domain (this can help in the battle against spam and spoofed email).

+### What happens when you make a DNS request?
+- 1: When you request a domain name, your computer first checks its local cache to see if you've previously looked up the address recently; if not, a request to your Recursive DNS Server will be made.
+- 2: A Recursive DNS Server is usually provided by your ISP, but you can also choose your own.
+If the request cannot be found locally, a journey begins to find the correct answer, starting with the internet's root DNS servers.
+- 3: The root servers act as the DNS backbone of the internet; their job is to redirect you to the correct Top Level Domain Server, depending on your request.
+- 4: The TLD server holds records for where to find the authoritative server (nameserver) to answer the DNS request.
+- 5: An authoritative DNS server is the server that is responsible for storing the DNS records for a particular domain name and where any updates to your Depending on the record type, the DNS record is then sent back to the Recursive DNS Server, where a local copy will be cached for future requests and then relayed back to the original client that made the request.